ChrisCooney05/CV/README.md

 ### A bit about me
 As you will see from my job history, I have spent most of my working life trying to find the right career for me, until now.
 After years of wanting to learn how to code, but telling myself "programming is magic and there is no way I could understand it" I decided, I fancy learning me some of this magic, downloaded an app called Mimo to pick up some basic code, loved it, quit my job of 5 years, joined [Makers](https://makers.tech/) and here I am fresh of the press, a software developer!<br/><br/>
 **Why I'm not your standard developer**<br/><br/>
 I bring a wide spectrum of experience with me, from managing staff, picking products, working with clients to achieve their goals, developing products or helping people look good on there wedding day.
-This diverse background has helped me built Great people skills, ability to work in all kinds of situations and ability to quickly adapt.
+This diverse background has helped me built great people skills, ability to work in all kinds of situations and ability to quickly adapt.
 Programming is no longer a career choice but a passion for me, my [github profile](https://github.com/ChrisCooney05) will prove this and show my commitment to constantly looking for new projects and things to learn<br/><br/>
 **Why should you employ me?**<br/><br/>
 I have proven that I'm driven, have a strong technical mind and a fast learner by moving away from a stable job and learning a number of different languages, frameworks and concepts in 12 weeks, to the level that I am confident I can produce quality applications.<br/>
 I'm also confident in my ability to learn new languages, frameworks and procedures quickly and effectively should it be needed.